MaterializeInc/materialize/doc/user/content/integrations/dbt.md

 ```

 The model above would be compiled to `database.schema.view_a`.
-One thing to note here is that the model depends on the kafka source defined above.
+One thing to note here is that the model depends on the Kafka source defined above.
 To express this dependency and track the **lineage** of your project, you can use the dbt [source()](https://docs.getdbt.com/reference/dbt-jinja-functions/source) function.

-#### materialized views
+#### Materialized views

 This is where Materialize goes beyond dbt's incremental models (and traditional databases), with [materialized views](/sql/create-materialized-view) that **continuously update** as the underlying data changes: